EMDK/docs/edge/source/api/DiagnosticData.md

 The remaining time needed for the terminal to be in cradle to reach capacity that will be enough for a requested duration of shopping trip.
   The default value -1 is assigned when this parameter not requested or failed to get it.
+  If Device is not charging , then this parameter is not available and displays 65535.
   Note: This parameter is not supported now.
 Hence returns 0xFFFFh(65535)

 **Type:**